ThunderFly-aerospace/TFUNIPAYLOAD01/README.md

 | 5 (blk)    | RTS (OUT) |   +3.3 V | -- | -- |
 | 6 (blk)    | GND       |   GND    | GND | GND |

 In order for data to be received by PX4 autopilot, it must have a specific form.
 Explicitly, it needs to use a serial link with  [MAVLink v2](https://mavlink.io/en/) packets.
-In that case the [Tunnel (#385)](https://mavlink.io/en/messages/common.html#TUNNEL) packets will be stored in autopilot's log file and forwarded to the GCS.
+In that case, the [Tunnel (#385)](https://mavlink.io/en/messages/common.html#TUNNEL) packets will be stored in autopilot's log file and forwarded to the GCS.

 The following library [c_library_v2](https://github.com/mavlink/c_library_v2), which is automatically generated from message definition files, could be used.